Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 2400
 - Host:   Required.
 - N/S:    May discard the passed data not sending it out on any network.
-- Param1: Source Data memory page.
+- Param1: Source offset in CPU Data memory.
-- Param2: Number of words to send (only low 12 bits used; 0: 4096).
+- Param2: Number of words to send.
-- Param3 - Param10: 8 word User ID to send the packet to.
+- Param3: Offset of 8 word User ID to send the packet to.
-- Ret.
-A: Index of kernel task or 0x8000 if no more task slots are available.
+- Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

-Sends out a packed from the given source data targeting the given user.
+Sends out a packet from the given source data targeting the given user.
 The host manages all the framing guaranteeing that if the packet arrives to the destination it is correct.
 Arrival and packet order is not guaranteed.

-When sending local users are ignored, so connecting two RRPGE systems running the same application with the same User ID's (or no User ID's) set, they should properly communicate with each other.
+When sending, local users are ignored, so connecting two RRPGE systems running the same application with the same User ID's (or no User ID's) set, they should properly communicate with each other.

 The sender User ID is the primary user's User ID (the first user returned by
 0x0600: Get local users).

+The kernel terminates the application if either parameter is invalid:

+- The CPU Data memory areas involved must not include the User Peripheral Area, neither wrap around to it.

 The kernel task's return value is always 0x8000 on completion.